BAnagha/knowledgekart-angular/README.md

 Ecommerce application

+Please contact me in case of any queries.

 *Angular application can be packaged together with Spring boot to run as a single unit.
 However, some html/js dependencies are not loading when the application is run, causing separate start up for both the applications.*